 manufacturing companies.
 The U.S. food industry is

 undergoing monumental changes as it faces issues of genetically

 modified ingredients , educating consumers, and shifting to a

-larger focus on environmentally and health
+larger focus on environmentally and nutritious products.

-Innovation in the food processing industry
+Product and process development in the food processing industry

 involves changes to flavor, texture, temperature, customs, and

 consumer price constraints.
 Many companies incorporating

 healthier ingredients, such as organic ingredients , face

 challenges in finding supplies of suitable ingredients and